 Plain vanilla bonds pay a fixed coupon rate, while floating-rate bonds pay a floating rate of interest.
 The floating rate is tied to a reference rate such as LIBOR (London Interbank Offered Rate).

 The yield is different from the coupon rate and can be measured in two ways: current yield or yield to maturity.

 Zero-coupon bonds do not pay interest but are issued at a discount to par value and then redeemed at par.

 Bonds can be issued in any currency.
-An international bond issued that is denominated in a currency not native to the country where it is issued is called a Eurobond.
-However, it is important to note that Eurobonds are not always issued in Euros
+An international bond denominated in a currency that does not belong to the country to which it is issued is called a Eurobond.
+However, it is important to note that Eurobonds are not always issued in Euros.

 Dual currency bonds pay interest in one currency, say, the US dollar, and principal in another currency, say, the Euro.